Skip to content

 • using components to support tractor attachments, such as a suitable propping system and lifting devices according to the tractor attachment’s manufacturer specifications and instructions.
 In the case of a propping system for slashers, the system must not be able to collapse or fall over as the slasher lowers

-• the propping system and lifting devices should also only be used and maintained according the manufacturer’s specifications and instructions
+• the propping system and lifting devices should also only be used and maintained according to the manufacturer’s specifications and instructions

 • using a flat even surface that can bear the general load of the tractor and/or attachment and the point load of any equipment such as props and lifting equipment